-Look around your at-home work table, think of how you can make it more work-friendly (and back problem friendly).
-Have you been doing work from home right?
+Look around your at-home desk and think of how you can make it more work-friendly (and back problem friendly).
+How well does your set up work for you when you work from home in Hong Kong?

 Quick reminder to straighten your back!
-We’re almost halfway into 2021, with Covid still causing rampage around the globe and our work lives will probably never be the same.
-We’ve come to terms with the bitterness of coping with loss from afar, surviving hotel quarantine, and Covid toying with our hype of a potential travel bubble.
-Hope you’re still keeping your back straight because I’m about to drop some tips on how not to work from home during this pandemic in Hong Kong.
+With COVID-19 still causing rampage around the globe it seems likely that our work lives will probably never be the same.
+We’ve come to terms with the bitterness of coping with loss from afar, surviving hotel quarantine, and COVID-19 toying with our hype of a potential travel bubble.
+Hope you’re still keeping your back straight because I’m about to drop some tips on how not to work from home in Hong Kong during this pandemic.

 After switching from a rigid timed working schedule during my teaching years to a flexible remote schedule, I went down a whirlwind of pros and cons.
 As much as I enjoy working in my pajamas with a make-up-free face, it does get frustrating to balance my work with household chores and maintaining my social life.
 Some nights, I’m in front of my laptop after dinner, finishing off work and I don’t suppose I’m the only one.

 Don’t feel guilty about being a workaholic, it stems from Hong Kong’s work culture – with an average of about 44 work hours per week.
 I’m not saying this is good, this is definitely something that needs a lot of rethinking.
 Given our hard-working nature, the sudden shift to an at-home office can easily make one feel all over the place, so I’m here to highlight all the don’ts when mingling work with the sanctuary that is your home.

 Disclaimer: I’m no therapist/psychologist, I’m simply listing out what has been working for me during work from home in Hong Kong.